h0bbl3s/raspi_pico_micropython_waveshare_bme280_i2c/README.md

 This code will scan the i2c bus and print any found devices, initialize a waveshare BME280 Environmental sensor at the proper address, and then print timestamped outputs of the temperature in F and C, the humidity, and the Pressure in hPa.
+To get started simply save the main.py and BME280.py to a raspberry pi pico running micropython, wire up your module, and run the program!
 I'll leave it to you to read the original blog post for more detail as they did a good job, but I will demonstrate my simplified wiring.

 From Pico to BME